wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.docx.md

 ::::: columns
 ::: {.column width="60%"}
-Now we can compare the mean fish lengths between i3 and i8.
+Now we can compare the mean fish lengths between shady and sunny sides.

-Ho: μ₁ = μ₂ (The fish lengths do not differ)
+Ho: μ₁ = μ₂ (The needle lengths do not differ)

-Ha: μ₁ ≠ μ₂ (The mean fish lengths differ - direction is not specified)
+Ha: μ₁ ≠ μ₂ (The mean needle lengths differ - direction is not specified)

 Deciding between: